'Tristram Shandy': Filming the Unfilmable

-Mr. SEAN WALSH (Producer and Director): If we were to leave Molly to the very end of the film, from a cinema point of view, cinema audience, they're going, who's she?
+SEAN WALSH: If we were to leave Molly to the very end of the film, from a cinema point of view, cinema audience, they're going, who's she?

 ULABY: Crafting a screenplay from a novel can be a prosaic project, says Anthony Minghella, and he won Oscars for directing and adapting the self-consciously literary The English Patient.

-Mr. ANTHONY MINGHELLA (Oscar winner, The English Patient): It's fragmented, it's mosaic-like, it's sort of (unintelligible) spoke and it resides in a lyrical imagist treasure trove.
+ANTHONY MINGHELLA: It's fragmented, it's mosaic-like, it's sort of (unintelligible) spoke and it resides in a lyrical imagist treasure trove.